PrestaShop/prestashop.github.io/news/_posts/2021-12-14-prestashop-beyond-1-7.md

 This requires a delicate balance: change too slowly, and project becomes obsolete; change too quickly, and it becomes too expensive for the community to keep up.
 With that in mind, here is our proposal.

 Our new release roadmap will adhere more closely to the SemVer definition: a version is considered "major" when it introduces breaking changes, while minor versions only add features in a retrocompatible way.
-By following this principles strictly, upgrading from a major version to the minor version following it should be as easy as upgrading to a patch version, as everything is expected to work the same way.
+By following these principles strictly, upgrading from a major version to the minor version following it should be as easy as upgrading to a patch version, as everything is expected to work the same way.
 In this sense, it also means that a major version doesn't necessarily mean _big_ changes, just _some_ changes.

 In order to accelerate our delivery cadence, starting on our next release, will begin alternating between major versions, focusing on refactoring and technology advancements, and minor versions, emphasizing on new or improved features.